RehanSaeed/rehansaeed.github.io/content/posts/2017/useful-docker-images-part2/index.md

 # Conclusions

-I've discovered that I have enough material for a third and final part to this series of blog posts.
+I have discovered that I have enough material for a third and final part to this series of blog posts.
 In the next part, you can expect to learn more about Redis and Metabase Docker images.